razziel89/mealie-addons/README.md

-## Export recipes from mealie to various formats and more
+## Export Recipes From Mealie To Various Formats And More

 <!-- vim-markdown-toc GFM -->